-Seattle City Council committee approves original head-tax package; rejects Durkan’s more modest plan
+Seattle City Council committee approves original head-tax proposal, rejects Durkan’s smaller plan

 - King County needs to spend $400 million a year to solve homeless crisis, new report says

+The full council could vote as early as Monday.
+A new law needs five votes to pass and six to override a mayoral veto.
+Durkan has not said whether she would veto the pricier plan but has hinted she might.

+Friday’s action means city leaders will likely spend the weekend working on a deal capable of garnering six votes.

-The mayor’s plan was aimed at gaining support from business leaders who have express outrage at the larger tax.
+The mayor’s proposal was aimed at gaining support from business leaders who have expressed outrage at the larger tax.

 Durkan’s tax would also have been used to raise money for homelessness, but would have been half the size of the measure that has been under consideration for weeks.

-Councilmembers Lisa Herbold, M. Lorena Gonzalez, Teresa Mosqueda and Mike O’Brien are the sponsors of the larger package and have support from colleague Kshama Sawant.
+Councilmembers Lisa Herbold, M. Lorena Gonzalez, Teresa Mosqueda and Mike O’Brien are the sponsors of the larger proposal and have support from colleague Kshama Sawant.

 Rather than impose the so-called head tax of about $500 per employee, per year on for-profit companies that gross at least $20 million per year in Seattle, Durkan’s proposal called for charging $250 per head.